ionic-team/ionic-docs/src/pages/vue/quickstart.md

 npm install -g @ionic/cli
 ```

-From here, the global command ionic will allow for the creation of a Vue project with Ionic and any other dependencies.
+From here, the global command `ionic` will allow for the creation of a Vue project with Ionic Framework and any other dependencies.
 To create a new project, run the following command:

 ```shell
 ionic start myApp blank --type=vue cd myApp
 ```

-From here, we run ionic serve and have our project running in the browser.
+From here, we run `ionic serve` and have our project running in the browser.

 ## A look at a Vue Component

 The base of our app will be in the `src` directory, and the main entry point will be our `main.ts` file.
-If we open our project in a code editor and open `src/main.ts`, we should see the following:
+If we open our project in a code editor and open `main.ts`, we should see the following:

 ```ts
 import { createApp } from 'vue';